BrightStarLabs/EM43/README.md

 In contrast, the **inference interface (HTML visualization)** supports a **dynamically extending tape**, allowing for longer and more complex computations during testing or demonstration.
 This separation allows the model to learn a general algorithm within a bounded window and then **generalize** to arbitrary input lengths during inference.

-The html interface needs the weights and the program to be manually transferred into the js code.
+The html interface needs the rules and the program to be manually transferred into the js code.

 ## Installation